aohorodnyk/nginx-fallback-on-error-example/README.md

 After finished changes, you have to save file and restart `docker-compose up`.

 ### Restrictions
-* Application codes supporting only valid codes in other cases you'll get 500 response with the error message.
+* Application codes supporting only valid codes in other cases you'll get 500 response code with the error message.